Dental and Health Awareness Camps are routinely organized in collaboration with Department of Public Health, Delhi.

 Taught by USO appointed teachers, there are 2 types of classes held for the children:

 - Non-formal education in the form of reading, writing and math for the children of the area who do not attend school.
-After attaining a certain level, USO then assists them to obtain admission at nearby government aided schools.
+After attaining a certain level, USO then assists them obtain admission at nearby government aided school.

-- Remedial classes are provided to those children who are already attending school, but are unable to afford extra tuition classes.
-Our teachers work with the children to strengthen their skills in reading, writing, and offer them practice on various math questions.
-The students of the area and therefore encouraged to study even further.
+- Remedial classes are provided to children already attending school, but are unable to afford tuition classes.
+Our teachers help strengthen reading, writing, and math skills.

-The women of the area are provided vocational training in the form of tailoring classes, knitting, mehendi application and beautician classes.
-These activities help women obtain better job opportunities thus empowering them even more.
-Many of them, as their way of giving back, have returned back to Chitra Vihar as teachers.
+Several young girls, as their way of giving back, have returned back to USO Co-Action Learning Centre as teachers.
 They then pass on their skills that they have acquired over the years to the new batch of students.

 600+ Children attend our Centre on a daily Basis